csiro-data-school/git-rstudio/_episodes/08-remotes.md

 > >
 > > 2.
 Two files, the `README.md` and `data/cows.csv` files, were added in the initial commit.
 > >
 > > 3.
-The commit by Stephen (SHA 0afb6d7b) was made three commits ago.
+The commit by Stephen (SHA 0afb6d7b) was made four commits ago.
 > >
 > > 4.
 It added lines to the `scripts/cows-analysis.R` files (lines 8-11 at the time) to get the
 > > mean and standard deviation of each weight.